illusion5556/JuDGE/README.md

 ## License

-This project is licensed under [LICENSE_NAME](https://chatgpt.com/c/LICENSE).
+This project is licensed under [MIT License](https://github.com/oneal2000/JuDGE/blob/main/LICENSE).
 Please review the LICENSE file for more details.

 ## Citation

-If you use the JuDGE dataset in your research, please cite our paper:
+If you use the JuDGE dataset in your research, please cite our paper.

 ```
 [Add your citation details here]